Best Places to Retire Worldwide — Affordable Cities, Climate, and Healthcare

 Most Affordable U.S. Best Places to Retire Worldwide — Domestic Edition

-San Antonio, Texas keeps showing up on every serious retirement list, and it keeps earning it.
-The cost of living is well below the national average, there is no state income tax, and the city itself delivers a lifestyle that punches well above its price tag — a vibrant River Walk, world-class Tex-Mex, strong cultural institutions, and a genuinely active retirement community.
-Healthcare access is solid across multiple major hospital systems.
-For retirees who want cultural richness without the California or Northeast price tag, San Antonio is hard to argue with.
+San Antonio, Texas keeps showing up on every serious retirement list — and keeps earning it.
+The cost of living is well below the national average, there is no state income tax, and the city delivers a lifestyle that punches well above its price tag: a vibrant River Walk, strong cultural institutions, diverse dining, and a genuinely active retirement community.
+Healthcare is solid across multiple major hospital systems.

 Tucson, Arizona has built a quiet but strong reputation as one of the best places to retire worldwide for sun-seekers on a budget.
-Low humidity, reliably warm winters, golf courses, hiking trails that are genuinely accessible to older adults, and a cost of living that makes Southwest living feel attainable.
+Low humidity, reliably warm winters, golf courses, senior-accessible hiking trails, and a cost of living that makes Southwest living genuinely attainable.
 Arizona also offers partial exemptions on retirement income, which adds up meaningfully over a long retirement.

-Fort Wayne, Indiana is the city most retirement guides leave off the list — which is exactly why it belongs on this one.
-Housing costs among the lowest in the country.
-A growing infrastructure of senior services.
-Reliable public transportation for residents who prefer not to drive.
-And a community that has invested in supporting its older population in ways that larger, flashier cities often neglect.
+Fort Wayne, Indiana is the city most retirement guides leave off the list — which is exactly why it belongs here.
+Housing costs rank among the lowest in the country.
+A growing infrastructure of senior services, reliable public transportation, and a community that has invested in supporting its older population in ways that larger, flashier cities often neglect.

 U.S. Healthcare Leaders Among the Best Places to Retire Worldwide

 Minneapolis, Minnesota has one of the most coordinated senior healthcare ecosystems in the country.
-The Mayo Clinic Health System anchors a network of hospitals and clinics that genuinely collaborate on patient care.
+The Mayo Clinic Health System anchors a network that genuinely collaborates on patient care.
 Innovative wellness programs, accessible memory care, and strong emergency services combine to make Minneapolis a city where aging well is a realistic expectation, not a hope.
-Yes, the winters are real — but many Minneapolis retirees will tell you the healthcare alone is worth it.

 Boston, Massachusetts is where you go when the health stakes are highest.
 Massachusetts General Hospital, Brigham and Women’s, Dana-Farber — the concentration of world-class medical institutions is unmatched anywhere in the country.
-Clinical trials, cutting-edge geriatric research, rehabilitation centers built around the needs of older adults — Boston provides a level of specialty care access that simply does not exist in most U.S. cities.
+Clinical trials, cutting-edge geriatric research, rehabilitation centers built around the needs of older adults.
 For retirees with complex or ongoing health needs, this matters enormously.

-San Diego, California combines healthcare quality with something the other two cities in this category cannot match: a genuinely healing climate.
-Quality hospitals and extensive senior-focused services exist alongside aquatic therapy facilities, wellness education programs, and a health culture that permeates the city.
-The cost is higher — this is California — but for retirees who prioritize the intersection of healthcare excellence and outdoor-active lifestyle, San Diego makes a compelling case.
+San Diego, California combines healthcare quality with something the other two cannot match: a genuinely healing climate.
+Quality hospitals and extensive senior-focused services exist alongside aquatic therapy facilities, wellness education programs, and a health culture that permeates the city year-round.

-Mediterranean climates — found in Southern California, coastal Portugal and Spain, parts of Australia, and portions of South Africa — are widely considered the most comfortable for retirement.
+Mediterranean climates — found in Southern California, coastal Portugal and Spain, and parts of Australia — are widely considered the most comfortable for retirement.
 Warm, dry summers.
 Mild, moderately wet winters.
 Minimal temperature extremes.
-Year-round outdoor living is genuinely possible, and the lifestyle these climates encourage — walking, gardening, outdoor socializing, farmers markets — aligns naturally with healthy aging.
-It is not a coincidence that Mediterranean regions consistently appear on lists of places where people live longest and feel best.
+Year-round outdoor living is genuinely possible, and the lifestyle these climates encourage — walking, gardening, outdoor socializing — aligns naturally with healthy aging.

-Tropical climates — Costa Rica, much of Southeast Asia, parts of the Caribbean — offer something different: consistent warmth, lush landscapes, and a pace of life that many retirees find deeply appealing after decades of pressure and schedules.
-Water sports, nature immersion, cultural exploration, and a genuine sense of living somewhere beautiful and different.
+Tropical climates — Costa Rica, much of Southeast Asia, parts of the Caribbean — offer consistent warmth, lush landscapes, and a pace of life that many retirees find deeply appealing after decades of pressure and schedules.
 Healthcare quality varies more in tropical destinations, which is why it requires more research — but the lifestyle appeal is undeniable.

-• Check local government resilience plans — communities that have invested in sea wall improvements, emergency preparedness, and green infrastructure are meaningfully more stable long-term than those that have not
+- Check local government resilience plans — communities that have invested in sea wall improvements and emergency preparedness are meaningfully more stable long-term

-• Evaluate insurance availability and costs — in some coastal markets, homeowners insurance is becoming difficult to obtain or prohibitively expensive; this affects total cost of living in ways that are easy to underestimate
+- Evaluate insurance availability and costs — in some coastal markets, homeowners insurance is becoming prohibitively expensive in ways easy to underestimate

-Best Places to Retire Worldwide — Top International Destinations in 2026
+Top International Destinations Among the Best Places to Retire Worldwide in 2026

 The international retirement picture has changed significantly.
 The combination of remote-friendly financial management, expanded expat healthcare options, and a genuine lifestyle gap between U.S. costs and international costs has made overseas retirement increasingly mainstream — and increasingly well-supported.